Call our 24 hours, seven days a week helpline at 800.272.3900

 Care Consultations assist individuals living with dementia and their families solve immediate problems and plan for the future.
 These meetings with our dementia experts include the preparation of needs assessments and action plans.

 We offer peer- and professionally-led support groups for caregivers and others living with Alzheimer's disease.
 All support groups are facilitated by trained individuals.
-We also offer specialized groups for individuals with early-stage Alzheimer's, LGBTQ caregivers, Spanish speakers and younger-onset caregivers.
-Find a support group near you.
+We also offer specialized groups for individuals with early-stage Alzheimer's, LGBTQ caregivers, and younger-onset caregivers.
+Find a virtual support group.

 Available in-person and online, our education programs feature information on topics including the signs of Alzheimer’s disease, diagnosis, communication, living with Alzheimer’s and caregiving techniques.
-Find an education program near you.
+Find a virtual education program.

 Alzheimer’s and dementia caregivers can receive respite funds from their county’s area agency on aging made possible by a grant to the Alzheimer’s Association.
 Caregivers must meet eligibility requirements of their county’s respite program.
 Learn more by contacting the Chapter.